 Supervisory occupations.
 Supervisors usually assign and review the work of subordinates.
 Typically, supervisors have the authority to hire, transfer, lay off, promote, reward, and discipline other employees.
 By NCS definitions, first-line supervisors direct their staff through face-to-face meetings and are responsible for conducting the employees' performance appraisals.
 Second-line supervisors typically direct the actions of their staffs through first-line supervisors.

-Survey data were collected over a 13-month period for the larger areas; for the smaller areas, data were collected over a 4-month period.
-For each establishment in the survey, the data reflect the establishment's most recent information at the time of collection.
-The data for the Pacific Census Division bulletin were compiled from locality data collected between December 2006 and January 2008.
-The average reference period was July 2007.
+Survey data were collected over a 13-month period for the 87 larger areas; for the 140 smaller areas, data were collected over a 4-month period.
+For each establishment in the survey, the data reflect the establishments most recent information at the time of collection.
+The data for the Pacific Census Division were compiled from locality data collected between December 2007 and January 2009.
+The average reference period is July 2008.